bookingactivities/booking-activities/readme.txt

 = Create your first event =
-*Make to have at least one calendar and one activity*
+*Make sure to have at least one calendar and one activity*

 1. Go to Booking Activities / Calendar Editor page
 2. Drag an activity from the list and drop it on the calendar